 Your skin is the largest organ of your body and it absorbs as much as 64% of what it comes into contact with.
 This means that not only do you need to take care of what you put on your skin, but it also means you can heal your body inside, by applying the right products on the outside.

 Here are some examples.

 Colds and Sniffles

 Colds, coughs, sniffles, and stuffiness are all part and parcel of life, particularly during the autumn and winter months.
 Instead of resorting to chemical sprays and pills, there are a wide range of natural products and ingredients that have therapeutic properties which can soothe and even alleviate a range of complaints.
 A popular way to get rid of blocked up noses and chesty coughs is to use products that include eucalyptus and peppermint.

 Aching muscles can occur at any time- after workouts, after unexpected activity, or due to illness- however they occur, relief is sought after and craved by those that suffer.
 Finding a natural way to reduce the pain that comes with aching limbs is preferable so you do not end up ingesting or absorbing any harmful chemicals into your body.
-Heal your muscles the natural way with ingredients such as camfrey and yarrow.
+Heal your muscles with natural balms that contain organic and vegan ingredients such as camfrey and yarrow.
 These ingredients are known for reducing swelling and for their soothing effect on joints and bones.
 Also look out for lavender oil for its anti-inflammatory properties, and ginger for the way it warms the skin, helping to ease the pain of rheumatic, arthritic, and muscular pain.